kensoh/Biohacking/README.md

 Over the past few years I have been outperforming most hedge funds, and their teams of highly paid specialists.
 With my personal investment portfolio hitting +26.4% gain in 2024, and +11.3% high in the first couple of weeks in 2025.
 Not to mention 21/22 winning positions in 2023, across stocks, indices, commodities, crypto, forex.
 And a positive return in 2022 while the return for hedge fund asset class was negative and NASDAQ was down 33%.

 Being a retail investor and trader for 18 years, I see the financial markets as an ultra-competitive field.
 It's the same as professional sports.
-To win, an investor or trader will need to optimise everything they can, because once we step into the market, we are competing with the best in the world - the hedge funds, the investment banks, the full-time traders etc. When 2 equally skilled traders meet in the market and one has slightly lesser mental clarity or some unresolved emotional baggage, that trader will lose.
+To win, an investor or trader will need to optimise every thing they can, because once we step into the market, we are competing with the best in the world - the hedge funds, the investment banks, the full-time traders etc. When 2 equally skilled traders meet in the market and one has slightly lesser mental clarity or some unresolved emotional baggage, that trader will lose.
 It's as simple as that.

 Novak's book showed a real example of how tennis performance could be optimised outside of the courts and gym.
 His success story in an ultra-competitive field gave me the push I needed to take this idea seriously.

 Fast forward to 2025, I'm eating a mainly plant-based diet but I'm still experimenting, having a meal containing meat or fish once a week.
-I know that by optimising my mental dexterity and physical energy, I'll perform better at my startup job.
+I know that by optimising my mental dexterity and physical energy, I'll do even better at my startup job.
 More so when I'm 15 years older than the team's average age 😅